Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: PARTIAL LONGITUDINAL PROXIMITIZATION

 \section{PARTIAL LONGITUDINAL PROXIMITIZATION}

-Another possibility of partial proximitization is partial covering of a nanowire longitudinally with a superconductor \cite{Zhang2019-2,Gul2018}.
+Another possibility of partial proximitization is partial covering of a nanowire longitudinally with a superconductor \cite{Zhang2019,Gul2018}.
 A half proximitized wire is considered, such that the superconducting gap is uniform in the whole shell up to half the length of the wire, with $\Delta_S=0.5 \text{ meV}$.

 Fig.\ \ref{longiloc} shows the electron-hole coherence at a single corner site, for the case of no external magnetic field, of a long hexagonal nanowire with $L=200 \text{ R}$, where the diameter of the wire is 100 nm.
 An exponential decay of the composite BdG localization probability into the non-proximitized part is obtained, Fig.\ \ref{longiloc}(a).
 This stems from coherence of electron and hole tunneling tails into the non-proximitized half of the wire, Fig.\ \ref{longiloc}(b).
-Diminishing of the BdG localization probabilty in the proximitized half of the wire is caused by a phase difference between the electron and hole wavefunction components, the $-\pi/2$ phase difference is characteristic of Andreev reflection \cite{Millo_etal,VANHOUTEN1991187}.
+Diminishing of the BdG localization probabilty in the proximitized half of the wire is caused by a phase difference between the electron and hole wavefunction components, the $-\pi/2$ phase difference is characteristic of Andreev reflection \cite{Millo_etal,Beenakker91}.

 If an external magnetic field is applied, Zeeman splitting gives rise to a difference of the $k$-vectors between the spin-split states, resulting in an additional phase difference between the electron and hole components, Fig.\ \ref{longiloc_B}(b).
 This phase difference leads to a beating pattern of the BdG localization probability, Fig.\ \ref{longiloc_B}(a).